lollcat/DistillationTrain-Gym/README.md

   - [ ] Run with varying starting streams
   - [ ] Change action variables (i.e. not reflux ratio etc)
     - but other variables aren't ratios so seem like they don't necessarily "make sense" as action variables (e.g. condensor duty would be weird for the agent to choose)
+    - selecting component splits would be cool but seems like just gives solve errors with ThomsonKing example
     - maybe ask for advice here

 ### Long Term